 What advice would you give to someone thinking of doing this job?

 Get experience either through a core profession such as social work, psychology or psychiatry.
 Or if you come from a non-clinical background but have a strong academic experience, look for honorary work within the mental health services in the NHS.
+Don’t forget that an important part of becoming an analyst is having your own analysis with an analyst.

 What job(s) do you think you might do after this role?